 Give it a try by visiting Survey Junkie and clicking the “Join Now” button.
 It’s free.

-3. Get Paid Up to $5 Every Time You Share Your Honest Opinion
+3. Get Paid Up to $140/Month Just for Sharing Your Honest Opinion

 If you’re turning blue in the face waiting for a raise at work, it might be time to quit holding your breath and start speaking your mind to someone who wants to listen.

-Brands want to hear your opinion to help inform their business decisions on everything from products and services to logos and ads — and they’re willing to pay you for it.
+Brands want to hear your opinion to help inform their business decisions on everything from products and services to logos and ads — and they’re willing to pay you up to $140 a month for it.

 It takes just a minute to create a free account and start getting paid to speak your mind.
 Most surveys take five to 15 minutes, and you can check how long they’ll take ahead of time.